-mported as Code Comment Code Group 1 Code Group Header Header of the online review Code Croup 2 Review Reviews for Minecraft benefit Troviows for minocrate benefits benefit: building things all statements where bu uilding something is mentioned benefits Solitona Bananig amigo esitive effects of collaboration like developing team skills benefits benefit: collaboration benefit: creative Imported as category code elements of the game developing creativity in children benefits benefit: educational arning how to build a circuit, math problemsthere is only one e the respondents says it is less educational than you may think. benefit: skill development stra problem solving-spatial skills-learning how to setting up a esponsibility-developing tactics and refix are imported benefits · All s as st som distr recognized, but most p e.
-Overall, very few respondents have reflected in the code "dangerous / cial and emotional danger is arents only mentioned is as something to be aware of and to utions, not condemming the game.
-The same applies to Downside downside downside: dangerous / distractive As indicated in the code name, a 2 respondents feel that the game is distrative, even dangerous for kids, making children's mind go numb.
+Code Comment Code Group 1 Code Group 2 Header Header of the online review Review Reviews for Minecraft penefit 🔍 🔪 benefits enefit: building things all statements where building something is mentioned benefits penefit: collaboration statements about the positive effects of collaboration like developing team skills benefits penefit: creative Imported as elements of the game developing creativity in children category code benefits penefit: educational were mentioned like learning how to build a circuit, math problemsthere is only one statement (34:3), where the respondents says it is less educational than you may think penefit: skill development stra Stra Codes with prefix are imported benefits All s as subcodes e.
+Overall, very few respondents have reflected in the code "dangerous / cial and emotional danger is recognized, but most parents only mentioned is as something to be aware of and to take appropriate precautions, not condemming the game.
+The same applies to griefers who destroy things that were built.
+Downside downside downside: dangerous / distractive As indicated in the code name, a 2 respondents feel that the game is distrative, even dangerous for kids, making children's mind go numb.
 Downside